GluuFederation/docs-clustermgr-prod/alpha/source/index.md

 # Gluu Cluster Manager Documentation
 ## Alpha Release
 This service is in alpha.
-It is highly recommended that you follow the [manual method](https://github.com/GluuFederation/cluster-mgr/tree/master/manual_install) of setting up multi-master replication nodes, until we push the Cluster Manager product into beta.
+It is highly recommended that you follow the [manual method](https://github.com/GluuFederation/cluster-mgr/tree/master/manual_install) of setting up multi-master replication nodes until we push the Cluster Manager product into beta.

 ## Introduction